 Nuchal rigidity (“stiff neck”) is the pathognomonic sign of meningeal irritation and is present when the neck resists passive flexion.
 Kernig's and Brudzinski's signs are also classic signs of meningeal irritation.
 Kernig's sign is elicited with the patient in the supine position.
 The thigh is flexed on the abdomen, with the knee flexed; attempts to passively extend the knee elicit pain when meningeal irritation is present.
 Brudzinski's sign is elicited with the patient in the supine position and is positive when passive flexion of the neck results in spontaneous flexion of the hips and knees.
 Although commonly tested on physical examinations, the sensitivity and specificity of Kernig's and Brudzinski's signs are uncertain.
 Both may be absent or reduced in very young or elderly patients, immunocompromised individuals, or patients with a severely depressed mental status.
 The high prevalence of cervical spine disease in older individuals may result in false-positive tests for nuchal rigidity.

 Initial management can be guided by several considerations: (1) Empirical therapy should be initiated promptly whenever bacterial meningitis is a significant diagnostic consideration.
-(2) All patients who have had recent ...
+(2) All patients who have had recent head trauma, ...